rackerlabs/support-how-to/content/how-to/cloud-servers/using-onmetal-cloud-servers-through-api/index.md

         supernova iad list

-    The output should look similar ot the following example:
+    You should see output similar to the following example:

             +--------------------------------------+---------+--------+------------+-------------+---------------------------------------------+
             | ID | Name | Status | Task State | Power State | Networks |